Who we are

 Kickstarter is also a Public Benefit Corporation, where we place our mission of bringing creating projects to life above the interest of shareholders.
 Maintaining a radically positive impact on society, especially for the arts, is a part of our defined goals.
 Head here to learn more.

 Patton Hindle is the Director of Arts at Kickstarter where she oversees the Arts team.
-Hindle was previously the Director of Gallery and Institutional Partnerships at Artspace and is a current partner at Lower East Side gallery, yours mine & ours — a gallery space she opened September of 2016 with RJ Supa, Courtney Childress, and Nick Rymer.
-Hindle was formerly the Director at DODGEgallery, a Lower East Side program which she helped open and run.
+Hindle was previously the Director of Gallery and Institutional Partnerships at Artspace and is a founder and current partner at Lower East Side gallery, yours mine & ours.
+She is a co-author of the forthcoming second edition of How to Start and Run a Commercial Art Gallery.
 Hindle was raised in London and attended university in Boston.

 Jessica Massart is the Senior Lead for dance and theater projects at Kickstarter.
 She collaborates with artists and organizations on crafting campaigns from the video and story to strategic outreach planning.
 Before joining Kickstarter, she directed marketing and communications for the likes of On the Boards, Performa, and the French Institute Alliance Francaise.
 She has also provided management for award-winning companies such as zoe | juniper and The Builders Association.